 Here’s how to get rid of bats around the house:

-• Determine and seal up entry points: Chimneys, vents, loose shingles, your roof’s ridge cap, and your home’s eaves are all potential entry points for bats.
-If there’s no obvious bat entrance, damaged areas on your exterior, such as warped boards and loose siding, may also be culprits.
+3. Locate and seal entry points: Chimneys, vents, loose shingles, your roof’s ridge cap, and your home’s eaves are all potential entry points for bats.
+If there’s no obvious entrance, damaged areas on your home’s exterior, such as warped boards and loose siding, may also be culprits.
 Once you have determined where the bats are entering, use a one-way tube on the entry point so they can leave, but not re-enter.
-Finally, seal up any other possible places they may be sneaking in with caulking.
+Finally, seal up any other possible entrances with caulk.

 Invest In and Install a Bat House

-Thankfully, providing them with a new place to roost nearby can prevent them from entering your home again.
+Thankfully, providing bats with a new place to roost can prevent them from entering your home again.
 Echolocation can direct bats right to their favorite points of entry, so you’ll want to position a bat house as close to the old “bat door” as possible as a powerful deterrent.
-Experts tell us that it takes anywhere from a few to 16 months for bats to fully adopt a newly established bat house.
 Once established, a healthy collective of bats can prove a great asset to your property by eating mosquitos and other flying pests (bats’ favorite food sources) and acting as pollinators.

 Merlin Tuttle is a tenured professor at the University of Texas and the foremost bat expert in the United States.
 He has written extensively on all species of bats, and in 2022 published The Bat House Guide, a manual that provides guidance for wildlife removal pros, homeowners, commercial property managers, and construction managers.